AFLplusplus/AFLplusplus/custom_mutators/gramatron/README.md

 # GramaTron

-Gramatron is a coverage-guided fuzzer that uses grammar automatons to perform grammar-aware fuzzing.
+GramaTron is a coverage-guided fuzzer that uses grammar automatons to perform grammar-aware fuzzing.
 Technical details about our framework are available in the [ISSTA'21 paper](https://nebelwelt.net/files/21ISSTA.pdf).
 The artifact to reproduce the experiments presented in the paper are present